abc-rp/ABC-Data-Access/README.md

 We have provided Python examples in the PythonExample folder.

-Note: We have not provided a Service Account key in the PythonExample folder.
+We have not provided a Service Account key in the PythonExample folder.
 A Service Account key and list of final instructions will be provided once you have been approved for data access.

+**Note: The Service Accounts have data access frequency caps in place.
+The data should be accessed and stored on your platform if you are intending to access the same data frequently, such as in a web app.**